-How Your Response to Responsibility Can Hurt or Help You
+How You Deal with Responsibility Can Hurt or Help Your Image

 Being responsible simply means to take ownership of one’s responsibilities.
 When you take ownership of a responsibility, you and only you, are responsible for seeing it through to completion.
 The importance in taking responsibility for something is not only meeting the deadline or simply getting the task to the completion stage, but to do it with excellence and to the best of your ability.